channingwalton/typeclassopedia/docs/index.md

 This is a common pattern, the method returns a Foo instance or null if the method cannot do its job.
 Anyone calling this method needs to know that the result might be null which is extremely error prone and completely insane.
-We can do better than that by returning a value that represents that fact that the method might not be able to return a result, an optional value.
+We can do better than that by returning a value that represents the possibility that the method might not return a result, an _optional_ value.

-Instead of the insidious null, we can represent this optional value with a type called *Option*.
-A type that represents a value that may or may not exist.
+Instead of the insidious null, we can represent this optional value with a type called *Option*, a type that represents a value that may or may not exist.

-Here it is:
+Here is a trivial encoding:

 ``` scala
   sealed trait Option[+A]